Adam Frazier

-Adam Timothy Frazier (born December 14, 1991) is an American professional baseball second baseman and outfielder for the Baltimore Orioles of Major League Baseball (MLB).
-He has previously played in MLB for the Pittsburgh Pirates, San Diego Padres and Seattle Mariners.
-He played college baseball for the Mississippi State Bulldogs.
-Frazier was an All-Star in 2021.
+Adam Timothy Frazier (born December 14, 1991) is an American professional baseball second baseman and outfielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, San Diego Padres, Seattle Mariners, Kansas City Royals, and Baltimore Orioles.
+Frazier played college baseball for the Mississippi State Bulldogs.
+He was an All-Star in 2021.

 Amateur career

 Frazier attended Oconee County High School in Watkinsville, Georgia, graduating in 2010.
 While playing for the school's baseball team, Frazier recorded 53 doubles, the second most in the history of the Georgia High School Association.

 Frazier enrolled at Mississippi State University to play college baseball for the Mississippi State Bulldogs.
 He played sparingly as a freshman.
 In 2012, his sophomore year, Frazier set a Mississippi State record for assists in a season (227) and was named the most valuable player of the Southeastern Conference (SEC) Baseball Tournament, and was chosen for the United States national collegiate baseball team.
 In 2013, his junior season, he led the National Collegiate Athletic Association with 107 hits, which set a Bulldogs single-season record, while also setting school records for assists (240) and putouts (120) in a season, and putouts over a career (375).
 He was named to the SEC All-Tournament Team.